jennywhen26/jennywhen26-archives.github.io/_posts/2022-12-14-cloud-storage-for-amateur-film-photographers.md

 ### 5. PhotoBucket
 - pros: This platform has the most straightforward UI of all.
 There are some editing tools available.
 - cons: There is no public-facing portfolio page available.
 There is no free version.
 There is a free trial but after that, you would have to pay.
 I found this platform to be a little outdated.
 Even though it has a simple and clean-looking UI, it felt a bit undeveloped.
 I have also read a lot of bad reviews about the platform once being free but they are now holding users’ photos hostage while they are starting to charge money.
-I have also seen a reviewer say that their account had been deleted after a few years of inactivity.
+I have also seen a reviewer say that their account had been deleted after a few years of inactivity.(2)
 - price:$13/month - unlimited storage

 ### 6. DevianArt